 Case Study 3: The Importance of Closure

 In a scientific study titled “The importance of saying goodbye to a loved one in pain,” published on PubMed, researchers emphasize the significance of closure.
-Families who engaged in the act of saying goodbye reported lower levels of distress and greater acceptance of the loss.
+Families who engaged in saying goodbye reported lower levels of distress and greater acceptance of the loss.

 Conclusion

-Saying goodbye to a dying loved one and giving them permission to let go are acts of profound love and .
+Saying goodbye to a dying loved one and permitting them to let go are acts of profound love and compassion.
 They bring comfort to the terminally ill and aid in the grieving process for those left behind.
 These actions create cherished memories and provide closure, helping everyone involved find peace during a challenging time.

 Resources